NJUBroccoli/njubroccoli.github.io/index.md

 ### Student Affairs

-- Vice President, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
+- Acting Vice President, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
 2021)
 - Key Member of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Mar.
 2021)
 - Key Member of Office, Graduate Union of Nanjing University (from Mar.
 2021)
 - Member of Activity Department, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Mar.
 2021 to Jun.
 2021)